 Veteran and Military Student Benefits

-MTI is eligible for US veteran and active military educational benefits.
+Campus, formerly known as MTI College, is eligible for US veteran and active military educational benefits.

-All Sacramento career training programs through MTI College are eligible for US veteran and active military financial benefits.
+All Sacramento career training programs through Campus, formerly known as MTI College, are eligible for US veteran and active military financial benefits.
 The following information describes the main features of certain military educational assistance programs.
-To determine your eligibility, contact an MTI financial advisor or learn more through the Department of Veteran Affairs.
+To determine your eligibility, contact an Campus financial advisor or learn more through the Department of Veteran Affairs.

 Military Education Assistance